Inheritance allows you to use code from an existing class in your project as a starting point to build a more specific class

 An object of the child class can directly access any unique attributes you define for the class.
 The child class also gains

 access to the protected VIs on the Member List of the existing class.
 To access the fields of a parent class, an object of

 the inheriting child class can use members from the parent class that have direct access to the fields.

 Inheritance in G Dataflow follows a hierarchy of parent and child classes.

-The following illustration shows the inheritance of data attributes and member VIs throughout a hierarchy of generic classes.
+The following illustration shows the inheritance of fields and member VIs throughout a hierarchy of generic classes.